-My mama made this pinto beans recipe all the time because it was easy, flavorful and cheap boos!
-The smoked ham hock adds flavor to the broth while the beans get super tender from simmering.
-This is straight up Southern old school eating with no frills, just soul.
+My mama made this pinto beans recipe all the time because it was easy, flavorful, and cheap boos!
+The smoked ham hock adds flavor to the broth while the pinto beans get super tender from simmering.
+Pinto beans are straight-up Southern old-school eating with no frills, just soul.
+Get into it!

 This post may contain affiliate links.
 Read our disclosure policy.

-Pinto Beans Ingredients
+Full Southern Pinto Beans Recipe

 Southern Pinto Bean Recipe